Skip to main content

 • Sun damage

-Minimise the appearance of the discoloration of melasma
+Minimise the appearance of the discolouration of melasma

-Melasma causes dark, discolored patches on your skin that typically occur on the face and is symmetrical.
+Melasma causes dark, discoloured patches on your skin that typically occur on the face and are symmetrical.
 Melasma is more common in women than in men, with an onset typically between the ages of 20 and 40 years.
-These patches appear darker than your usual skin color.
+These patches appear darker than your usual skin colour.\

 Melasma can appear on: